prisma/prisma/README.md

   - Transactional nested writes and batching API
   - Relation filters (filter on JOINed tables)
   - Powerful methods for filtering, sorting and (cursor) pagination
-- Declarative data modelling and migrations with [Lift](https://github.com/prisma/lift)
+- Declarative data modelling and migrations with [Prisma Migrate](https://github.com/prisma/migrate)
 - Connection pooling
 - Works with existing databases using schema introspection
 - CLI to support all major workflows